rene-richter/moderncpp/docs/23_bremen_musicians.md

 }
 ```

 * Stack behaviour is now controlled by its methods.
 * A responsible programmer would make sure the stack is
   * not full when pushing, and
   * not empty when popping.

 ## Stage 5: Multiples stack of different data and capacity

-Make stack a template.
+Make class `Stack` a template.
+Each concrete stack can store a predefined number of objects of some type.
+The size parameter is optional.

 ```cpp
 template <typename T, int MAXSTACKSIZE = 10>